egonw/create-bridgedb-metabolites/README.md

 This groovy script creates a Derby file for BridgeDb [1,2] for use in PathVisio, etc.

-The script has been tested with HMDB 4.0 [3,4,5], ChEBI 158 [6], and Wikidata from December 2017.
+The script has been tested with HMDB 4.0 [3,4,5], ChEBI 159 [6], and Wikidata from January 2018.

 I'm indebted to all that worked on identifier mappings in these projects: